Freiling87/CCU/CCU/Scratchpad.md

 New

 #	C	Mutators
+##		C	General Mutator Pilot
+Just make a dummy mutator and have it output a log message if it succeeds, to know it works.
+Besides the mutator flags themselves, you'll need to insert it into the designer UI to allow the player to access it.
 ##		C	Homesickness Disabled
-Disable hire dismissal for this level
+Disable hire dismissal for this level ExitPoint.EmployeesExit prefix
 ##		C	Homesickness Mandatory
-Always dismiss hires at end of level, even if Homesickness Killer is active
+Always dismiss hires at end of level, even if Homesickness Killer is active ExitPoint.EmployeesExit prefix

 #	C	Player Utilities
 ##		C	Mutators to omit Vanilla content when custom is available